-The Ontario Provincial Council for Maternal and Child Health (PCMCH) guidance which was released in April 2020 states that "regardless of whether the woman is suspected or confirmed COVID-19, her place of birth will continue to be informed by obstetrical factors and her birth place preferences."
+The Ontario Provincial Council for Maternal and Child Health (PCMCH) guidance states that "regardless of whether the woman is suspected or confirmed COVID-19, her place of birth will continue to be informed by obstetrical factors and her birth place preferences."
 (2) This guidance is well aligned with the approach the AOM has taken since March, which is outlined within the pages of this document.